Augustan literature: Precursors of Romanticism

 In the year 1726 two poems were published describing landscape from a personal point of view and taking their feeling and moral lessons from direct observation.
 One was John Dyer's "Grongar Hill", the other was James Thomson's "Winter", soon to be followed by all the seasons (1726–30).
 Both are unlike Pope's notion of the Golden Age pastoral as exemplified in his "Windsor Forest".
 Mythology is at a minimum and there is no celebration of Britain or the crown.
 Where the octosyllabic couplets of Dyer's poem celebrate the natural beauty of a mountain view and are quietly meditative, the declamatory blank verse of Thomson's winter meditation is melancholy and soon to establish that emotion as proper for poetic expression.
-One notable successor in that line was Edward Yonge's Night Thoughts (1742-1744).
+One notable successor in that line was Edward Young's Night-Thoughts (1742-1745).
 It was, even more than "Winter", a poem of deep solitude, melancholy and despair.
 In these poems, there are the stirrings of the lyric as the Romantics would see it: the celebration of the private individual's idiosyncratic, yet paradigmatic, responses to the visions of the world.